Finding academic information

 Students and staff have access to a wide range of resources including books, eBooks, eJournals, databases and subject specific resources.
-You can access high quality academic materials by searching Discover More or visiting your subject resources.
+You can access high quality academic materials by searching Discover More or visiting your Subject Resources.
 Access to online resources is provided using your University log-in credentials.

 Discover More